Former Mohun Bagan President Swapan Sadhan Bose Dies At 79

-Swapan Sadhan Bose, the influential former president of Mohun Bagan, has died, leaving behind a legacy of transformative leadership in Indian football.
+Swapan Sadhan Bose, the influential former president of Mohun Bagan, has died, leaving behind a legacy of transformative leadership and significant contributions to Indian football.

 Key Points

-- Bose served Mohun Bagan for over three decades, shaping the club's modern era.
+- Bose served Mohun Bagan for over three decades, contributing significantly to the club's modern era.

+- He played a crucial role in overcoming financial challenges and embracing corporate partnerships for Mohun Bagan.

-- He oversaw the induction of foreign players and the club's corporate partnership era.
+- Bose facilitated the signing of iconic foreign players like Chima Okorie, changing a century-old club rule.

-- Bose played a key role in the merger of Mohun Bagan with ATK in 2020.
+- He was instrumental in the merger of Mohun Bagan with ATK, marking a new chapter for the club.

 Former Mohun Bagan President Swapan Sadhan Bose, fondly known as "Tutu Babu" in Kolkata's Maidan circles, has died after suffering a cardiac arrest.
 He was 79.